-Using these guidelines, a successful grow-in should use between 10 and 15 pounds of nitrogen for warm-season grasses and between 8 and 12 pounds on cool-season grasses.
+Using these guidelines, a successful grow-in should use between 10 and 15 pounds of nitrogen for warm-season grasses, and between 8 and 12 pounds for cool-season grasses.
 While there are reports of courses using twice that amount, I haven’t seen the need for these higher rates.

 Putting it all together

 Any project uses a combination of the establishment methods discussed here.
 With cool- or warm-season grasses, dry seeding or broadcast sprigging without mulch is still the most widely used procedure.
 The closer you get to the end of the growing season, or the earlier you plant in the following year, the greater the benefit of mulch.
 Straw mulch is frequently applied to reduce the risk of seed, seedling and sprig loss.
 Seed and sprig rates are also adjusted accordingly, always accounting for the problems associated with excess density on cool-season grasses.